 ½ cup: 1.8 milligrams (10 percent DV)

 Black beans are high in iron as well as protein and fiber.
 Black beans provide “time-released” energy in the form of starches, making them an excellent carbohydrate source for anyone who has prediabetes, diabetes or insulin resistance.

 1 ounce: 1.1 milligrams (6.1 percent DV)

 Nutrient-dense pistachios reign supreme when it comes to those looking for healthy snack ideas for weight loss and weight control.
-Just one ounce, or 49 pistachios kernels (a typical serving size), provides iron as well as high levels of vitamin B6 (25 percent DV), thiamine (20 percent DV) and copper (20 percent DV).
-Pistachios are one of the best nut sources of iron.
+Just one ounce, or 49 pistachio kernels (a typical serving size), provides iron as well as high levels of vitamin B6 (25 percent DV), thiamine (20 percent DV) and copper (20 percent DV).
+Pistachios are also one of the best nut sources of iron.

 1/4 cup: 1.1 milligrams (6.1 percent DV)

 Versatile, delicious, and chock-full of nutrition, pumpkin seeds are one of the best sources of iron available.
 Plus, adding these flavorful seeds to your diet can also bump up your intake of several other important nutrients, including fiber, magnesium and zinc.